Once the user has finished logging in and approving the request, the authorization server is ready to redirect the user back to the application.

 The authorization code must expire shortly after it is issued.
 The OAuth 2.0 spec recommends a maximum lifetime of 10 minutes, but in practice, most services set the expiration much shorter, around 30-60 seconds.
 The authorization code itself can be of any length, but the length of the codes should be documented.

-Because authorization codes are meant to be short-lived and single-use, they are a great candidate to implement as self encoded.
-With this technique, you can avoid storing authorization codes in a database, and instead, encode all of the necessary information into the code itself.
+Because authorization codes are meant to be short-lived and single-use, you could implement them as self encoded tokens.
+With this technique, you can avoid storing authorization codes in a database, and instead, encode all of the necessary information into the authorization code itself.
 You can use either a built-in encryption library of your server-side environment, or a standard such as JSON Web Signature (JWS).
-Since this string only needs to be understandable to your authorization server, there is no requirement to implement this using a standard such as JWT.
-That said, if you don’t have an already-available encryption library easily accessible, a JWT is a great candidate since there are libraries available in many languages.
+However, since this authorization code is only meant to be used by the authorization server, it can often be simpler to implement them as short strings stored in a server-side cache that’s accessible to the authorization endpoint and token endpoint.

 client_id– The client ID (or other client identifier) that requested this code